 5. Winter Storms

-Snow, freezing rain, sleet, and ice storms are known to occur anywhere in the state, but these occurrences are fairly rare.
+Snow, freezing rain, sleet, ice storms, and cold temperatures are known to occur anywhere in the state, but these occurrences are fairly rare.
 The snowiest place in the state, Beech Mountain, averages 42 inches of snow a year, however, the rest of the state averages 5 inches.

 The worst blizzard that the state experienced happened on March 1st and 2nd in 1980.
 High-speed winds, combined with an average of 22 to 30 inches of state-wide snow caused many cities to shut down completely for several days.
 The blizzard cost over $22 million in damages and losses, as well as 13 known deaths.